mrgab0/cms_yuri_gagarin/README.md

 the connection to the database is in the directory: `php/init.php`

-Modifications and selections to the database can be made from functions.php
+Modifications and selections to the database can be made from: `functions.php`

 the area of the images is provided from the point of view of object-oriented javascript